Florida Public Power Leaders Receive National Awards

-The Florida Municipal Electric Association (FMEA) and Florida Municipal Power Agency (FMPA) announced four Florida public power leaders were honored with American Public Power Association (APPA) national awards.
-Recognized were Amy Zubaly, FMEA Executive Director, Frederick (Fred) Bryant, former FMPA and FMEA General Counsel, Chris Gent, Kissimmee Utility Authority (KUA) Vice President of Corporate Communications, and Michael Perri, Jr., Fort Pierce Utilities Authority (FPUA) Board member.
-The awards were presented at the APPA National Conference & Public Power Expo in New Orleans.
-APPA is the national trade association for more than 2,000 U.S. community-owned electric utilities.
+Tallahassee, Fla. – The Florida Municipal Electric Association (FMEA) and Florida Municipal Power Agency (FMPA) today announced three Florida public power leaders were honored with American Public Power Association (APPA) national awards.
+Recognized were Joel Ivy, General Manager of Lakeland Electric and FMEA President, Jody Young, City Manager of Bushnell and Jim Welsh, Retired President and General Manager of Kissimmee Utility Authority.
+The awards were presented this morning at the APPA National Conference & Public Power Expo in Austin, Texas.

-Zubaly received the Harold Kramer-John Preston Personal Service Award, which recognizes individuals for their exceptional service to APPA.
-An active member of the organization for 18 years, Zubaly is a member of the APPA Advisory Council, Legislative and Resolutions Committee, Mutual Aid Working Group and PowerPAC.
-She served as Chair of the APPA Local Arrangements Committee for the 2017 National Conference.
+Welsh received the Harold Kramer-John Preston Personal Service Award, which recognizes individuals for their exceptional service to APPA.
+An active member of the organization for 36 years, Welsh served on the APPA Board of Directors from 1992 to 2003.
+He has previously been recognized by APPA with a James D. Donovan Individual Achievement Award.

 During his tenure at Kissimmee Utility Authority (KUA), Welsh oversaw the expansion of the utility from 85 employees and 18,000 customers in 1982 to 300 employees and 76,000 customers today, becoming the sixth-largest municipal electric utility in Florida.
 Under his direction, KUA has been honored for reliable electric operations, storm restoration efforts and community service, and received numerous awards for excellence in financial reporting, workplace safety and communications.
 He retired from KUA in March.